 reaching the microphone and adjust amplification accordingly.
 Most hearing

-time.
-This sound results when a hearing aid re-amplifies sound coming from
+from a hearing aid which occurs when a hearing aid re-amplifies sound coming

-mechanism for reducing feedback.
+have some mechanism for reducing feedback.

 and often more.

-Telephone coils (T-coils) allow hearing aid wearers to use a phone without
+Telephone coils (T-coils) allow hearing-aid wearers to use a phone without

 getting feedback.
 The coils in the hearing aid pick up the signal from

 the phone in the form of a magnetic field transmitted by the phone.
 This

 feature is now used with many other forms of assisted living technologies,